 Did you understand that?
 If you are having to cope with the loss of a loved one and are wondering how you are going to continue to afford to live in his or her absence, will you have the time or the inclination to parse through such language to decipher what it means?

-At Ayers, Whitlow & Dressler, we understand that our clients who have lost a breadwinner are under enough stress without having to become lawyers themselves.
+A Charlotte workers compensation lawyer understands that clients who have lost a breadwinner are under enough stress without having to become lawyers themselves.
 We not only know how to read and apply the law, we also never lose sight of your humanity.
 You have enough on your hands adjusting to the loss that you have suffered; let us deal with the complex and arcane legal issues that must be sorted through before your workers’ compensation death benefits can issue.